juju-solutions/charms.docker/docs/source/installation.rst

 ~~~~~~

 charms.docker is built with Python3, so please make sure it’s installed prior
 to following these steps.
-While you can run Amulet from source, it’s not
-recommended as it requires several changes to environment variables in
-order for Amulet to operate as it does in the packaged version.

-To install Amulet from source, first get the source:
+To install charms.docker from source, first get the source:

 .. code:: bash